The “I Can’t Deal With Dinner” List: 30 Cheap Crockpot Dinners Busy Families Actually Make

 Fajita chicken should slice cleanly into strips without dragging.
 If it’s shredding instead of slicing, it cooked 30 minutes too long, fine for tacos, just not pretty fajitas.

-Swap: Using the Frozen Pepper and Onion Stir-Fry Mix would eliminate the need to slice the peppers and onions.
-For a beef fajita version, sliced skirt steak works, cook on LOW for 6-7 hours.
+Using the Frozen Pepper and Onion Stir-Fry Mix will mean no slicing of peppers and onions is required.
+If you want a beef fajita version, use sliced skirt steak, cook on LOW for 6-7 hours.

 20) Tomato Braised Chickpeas

-Why pick this tonight: Tomato-braised chickpeas is the vegetarian dinner I cook when I want something that feels Italian without the hassle (and the chickpeas soak up the tomatoes like no other bean).
+Why Tomato Braised Chickpeas pull their weight: Tomato-braised chickpeas are my go to vegetarian dinner when I want an Italian inspired meal without the work (and the chickpeas really soak up the tomatoes).

-Add to the pot three 15-ounce cans of chickpeas (drained), one 28-ounce can of crushed tomatoes, 1/3 cup of olive oil (yes, that much, it makes the sauce), six minced garlic cloves, one diced onion, 1 teaspoon of dried oregano, 1 teaspoon of dried thyme, 1/2 teaspoon of red pepper flakes, 1 teaspoon of salt, and a sprig of fresh rosemary (if you have one).
-Cook on LOW for 5-6 hours.
-The dish is finished when the sauce has thickened and the oil is coating the surface, along with the chickpeas soaking up enough of the tomato sauce to have a pinkish-red hue.
-For greens, stir in 1/2 cup baby spinach or chopped kale during the last 15 minutes.
+Put in the slow cooker three 15-ounce cans of drained chickpeas, one 28-ounce can of crushed tomatoes, 1/3 cup of olive oil (yes, that much, it makes the sauce), six minced garlic cloves, one diced onion, 1 teaspoon of dried oregano, 1 teaspoon of dried thyme, 1/2 teaspoon of red pepper flakes, 1 teaspoon of salt, and a sprig of fresh rosemary (if you have one).
+Cook on LOW for 5 to 6 hours.
+The dish is done when the sauce thickens and oil floats on top, with chickpeas soaking up so much tomato sauce that they are red.
+For greens, stir in 1/2 cup of baby spinach or chopped kale in the last 15 minutes.
 Serve on toasted bread or polenta with feta sprinkled on top.

 21) Slow-Cooker Beef And Barley Soup